cocos/cocos-docs/en/scripting/asset-bundle.md

 ### Load scenes

-The Asset Bundle provides `loadScene` methods for loading scenes in the Asset Bundle, you just need to pass in the **scene name**.<br>
+The Asset Bundle provides `loadScene` methods for loading scenes from the specified bundle, you just need to pass in the **scene name**.<br>
-The difference between `loadScene` and `cc.director.loadScene` is that `loadScene` will only load the scene in the Asset Bundle and will not run the scene, you also need to use `cc.director.runScene` to run the scene.
+The difference between `loadScene` and `cc.director.loadScene` is that `loadScene` will only load the scene from the specified bundle and will not run the scene, you also need to use `cc.director.runScene` to run the scene.

 ```js
 bundle.loadScene('test', function (err, scene) {